-As part of Cleveland Clinic Abu Dhabi’s comprehensive stroke treatment program – and as the official stroke center for Abu Dhabi – Heart & Vascular Institute surgeons provide assessment and care for the vascular issues in stroke patients, or patients at risk of stroke.
-Surgery may be needed to remove blockages in high-risk patients.
-Surgery helps prevent stroke by restoring blood flow, and preventing lipid plaque or calcium from entering the brain.
+As part of Cleveland Clinic Abu Dhabi’s comprehensive stroke treatment program – and as the official stroke center for Abu Dhabi – Heart & Vascular Institute surgeons provide assessment and care for the vascular issues in stroke patients, or patients at risk of stroke

+Surgery may be necessary to remove blockages in high-risk patients.
+Surgery helps prevent stroke by restoring blood flow and preventing lipid plaque or calcium from entering the brain.

 Patients with carotid artery disease may experience short episodes of weakness in their arms or legs, on either the left or right side of the body.
 Inability to speak is another warning sign of stroke.
-Should these symptoms occur, the patient should immediately be brought to Cleveland Clinic Abu Dhabi or the nearest hospital emergency facility.
+Should these symptoms occur, the patient should immediately be brought to the Cleveland Clinic Abu Dhabi Emergency Department or the nearest hospital emergency facility.

 Lifestyle changes and some medications can help reduce the risk of stroke.
 However, if a significant narrowing of the carotid artery is detected, the patient may need surgery.
-There are two options: carotid endarterectomy, and carotid stenting.

 There are two surgical options for treatment: carotid endarterectomy, and carotid stenting.

 In carotid endarterectomy, the surgeon operates on the carotid artery to remove the material that has accumulated on the carotid artery wall.

 In carotid stenting, a catheter is inserted into the patient’s groin area and threaded towards the carotid artery, where a balloon is used to expand the blood vessel, and a metal stent is inserted to maintain the correct size.